 And there will be signs in sun and moon and stars, and on the earth distress of nations in perplexity because of the roaring of the sea and the waves, people fainting with fear and with foreboding of what is coming on the world.
 For the powers of the heavens will be shaken.
 And then they will see the Son of Man coming in a cloud with power and great glory.
 Now when these things begin to take place, straighten up and raise your heads, because your redemption is drawing near (Luke 21:25-28).

 Too many people get hung up in language that is intentionally metaphorical in nature trying to turn everything into a literal event.
 All that does is entice people to reach for some “secret code” or illumination.
-It’s no different from Satan enticing Eve with knowledge she didn’t have.
-The lust for hidden knowledge became so all-encompassing that it seemingly justified (in her mind) introducing sin into God’s creation.
+It’s no different than Satan enticing Eve with knowledge she didn’t have.
+The lust for hidden knowledge became so all-encompassing that it seemingly justified (in her mind) disobeying God.
 It was this same lust that led to the Gnostics, the Illuminati, and many others like them.
 It does absolutely nothing in the way of spiritual preparedness, choosing instead to make the focus of future events a special privilege as a result of mental acuity/special knowledge.

-In the passage above from Luke’s gospel, the intent is not to get people to go out and buy telescopes to scan the heavens or get the latest information from NOAA concerning trends in the world’s oceans and seas in order to accurately predict the Second Coming of Jesus.
-Rather, the intent is simply to relate the message that immediately prior to the return, there will be a lot of chaos.
+In the passage above from Luke’s gospel, the intent is not to get people to scan the atmosphere, collate and graph weather trends, and keep track of important geopolitical events across the world in order to accurately predict the second coming of Jesus.
+Rather, the intent is simply to relate the message that immediately prior to His return, chaos will be the norm on earth.
 Throughout the Bible, changes in the moon, sun, stars, and planets have been indicative of spiritual trends while the roaring seas usually point to worldly or political turmoil.
-The point Jesus seems to be making is that there is going to be chaos in almost every realm of human existence prior to His Parousia.
+Chaos will abound in both the natural and spiritual realms.

-But the focus in His prophecy shouldn’t be on the chaos.
+However, the focus in His prophecy shouldn’t be on the chaos.
 That is simply the setting or context.
 Rather, it should be on the people.
-Jesus said the chaos would cause people to be “fainting with fear and with foreboding…” Pay particular attention to the posture of people in this time immediately prior to the Second Coming.
+Jesus said the chaos would cause people to be “fainting with fear and with foreboding…” Pay particular attention to the posture of people in this time immediately prior to the second coming.
 If they are to “straighten up and raise your heads” then it is clear that they will be slouched over with their heads down.
-That is a posture of fatalism and defeat.
+That is a posture of fatalism, defeat, and fear.
 That, more than anything else, is what has me convinced that our “redemption is drawing near.”

-The definition of marriage that has served humanity since the dawn of creation and civilization was instantly wiped away with a single Supreme Court decision.
-The discipline of science that evolutionists, atheists, and secular progressives deified for so long was suddenly (and conveniently) cast aside on the garbage heap when transgenderism came into vogue.
-Suddenly, despite what we know about DNA and basic biology, gender has been declared “fluid.”
-Consequently, if a grown man with a full beard says he feels like a woman on any given day, he should be allowed to utilize public restroom and changing facilities for women and little girls.
+The definition of marriage that served humanity since the dawn of creation and civilization was instantly wiped away with a single Supreme Court decision.
+The discipline of science that evolutionists, atheists, and secular progressives deified for so long has suddenly (and conveniently) been cast aside on the garbage heap as transgenderism has come into vogue.
+Despite what we know about DNA and basic biology, gender has been declared “fluid.”
+Consequently, if a grown man with a full beard says he feels like a woman on any given day, we are now told that he should be allowed to utilize public restroom and changing facilities for women and little girls.
 No questions asked.